tatablack/dotfiles/README.md

     - `rbw` - Unoffical Bitwarden CLI
 - execute `chezmoi init --apply <your GitHub username>`.
 This will:
 	- clone the `dotfiles` repo for the given user
-	- ask for some pieces of information (e.g. email for git, machine type)
+	- ask for some pieces of information (e.g. email for git, machine type, a new hostname for your computer)
 	- run `brew bundle install`
 	- process dotfiles and copy them to the home folder
 	- install some Visual Studio Code extensions
+	- set some defaults for the OS
     - set your default shell to `fish`